athomasq/athomasq.github.io/categories/investing/coinvest.md

 <br/>

+I welcome your dealflow, and I'm happy to share mine.
+If you'd like to co-invest with me, please reach out: at@abrahamthomas.info.

 Consensus decisions lead to mediocre outcomes.
-For this reason, I prefer to invest in startups that are unappreciated by the market; I expect that the market will eventually come to appreciate them.
+For this reason, I prefer to invest in startups *before* they are appreciated by the market.

 This means that I typically invest in rounds that are undersubscribed.
 This in turn means that I'm happy to share dealflow with co-investors.

-If you'd like to co-invest with me, please [reach out](mailto:at@abrahamthomas.info).

 ----